Nesco (NYSE:NSCO) Releases Earnings Results, Beats Expectations By $0.03 EPS

-Nesco (NYSE:NSCO) posted its quarterly earnings data on Sunday.
-The company reported ($0.15) EPS for the quarter, topping the Zacks’ consensus estimate of ($0.18) by $0.03, Fidelity Earnings reports.
+Nesco (NYSE:NSCO) announced its quarterly earnings data on Sunday.
+The company reported ($0.15) EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.18) by $0.03, Fidelity Earnings reports.

-Separately, Zacks Investment Research downgraded Nesco from a “buy” rating to a “hold” rating in a research note on Friday, January 8th.
+Separately, Zacks Investment Research cut shares of Nesco from a “buy” rating to a “hold” rating in a research note on Friday, January 8th.

 Nesco Holdings, Inc provides specialty equipment, parts, tools, accessories, and services to the electric utility transmission and distribution, telecommunications, and rail markets in North America.
 The company rents and sells specialized equipment to various customer base for the maintenance, repair, upgrade, and installation of critical infrastructure assets, including electric lines, telecommunications networks, and rail systems.